FaturRachmann/README/README.md

 ## 📚 About Me
 - 🎓 Currently studying **Information Systems**
 - 💻 Working as **IT Support**
-- 🌱 Learning about **servers, Docker, Zabbix, and open-source tools**
+- 🌱 Learning about **Servers, Docker, Zabbix, and open-source tools**
-- 🚀 Building side projects in **web development & system automation**
+- 🚀 Building side projects in **Web Development & System Automation**

 ---